thekodeking/java-verse/README.md

 *A repository that contains all my Java programs in the given directories.
 You are free to learn or use the programs.*

+**To contribute to this repository:**

+1. Fork the repository.
+2. Create a branch with the name: (username)-(program).
+[Eg: octocat-binarysearch].
+3. Add your commits (if possible follow the [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/)).
+4. Send in a Pull Request.
+5. (Optional) Request for review.

 ## JavaBasic Programs

 | Filename             | Description | Visit | Download |